 According to many foreigners, the Croatian language is one of the hardest to learn.

 Even born-and-raised Croatians can sometimes be slightly uncertain about grammar rules and accents.
 Still, Croatian is one of the most interesting languages with a very rich history.

 Here are 15 facts about the Croatian language:

-The longest Croatian word (beside the written form of long numbers) is prijestolonasljednikovičičinima with 31 character (30 letters since “lj” is one letter).
+8. The longest Croatian word (besides the written form of long numbers) is prijestolonasljednikovičičinima with 31 characters (30 letters since “lj” is one letter).
 Prijestolonasljednikovičičinima – translates in English to “of little heiress apparent to the throne” in plural dative case.

 Check out some different words for the same thing in different parts of Croatia here.